Sao Tome and Principe: Official and widely spoken languages

 Introduction to São Tomé and Príncipe’s Linguistic Landscape

 Nestled off the African coast, these islands boast a unique blend of languages shaped by their past.
-The country’s geographical location and colonial history have created a rich linguistic tapestry that reflects its diverse heritage3.
+The country’s geographical location and colonial history have created a rich linguistic tapestry that reflects its diverse heritage.

 Geographical and Historical Context

 Over the centuries, the island’s multicultural demographics evolved, blending African, European, and creole influences.
-This mix gave rise to regional languages like Forro and Angolar, which are still spoken by significant portions of the population5.
+This mix gave rise to regional languages like Forro and Angolar, which are still spoken by significant portions of the population.

 Demographic Insights on Language Use